rolandholik/Quixote/Documentation/tsem.rst

 Adding the -e command-line option, with the -m option, will cause the loaded model to be enforced.
-Any forensic events will cause a permission denial to be returned to the caller of the LSM hook.
+Any forensic events will cause a permission denial to be returned to the caller of a TSEM LSM hook implementation.

-The Quixote package also includes a utility, quixote-console, for interrogating the model state of a TMA.
+The Quixote package also includes the quixote-console utility, for interrogating the model state of both external and internal TMA's.
 The following command-line options request output of the following characteristics of the model:

+-C -> The current execution trajectory coefficient counts.

 -E -> The log of denied events.

 -F -> The current forensics execution trajectory.

--M -> The current security model description.
+-M -> A definition for the current security model.

 -P -> The current security state coefficients.